hlrs-vis/tkDNN/README.md

 Use
 ```
+ $ cd /usr/local/src/tkDNN
- $ ./scripts/startup_services.sh
+ $ bash scripts/startup_services.sh
 ```
-to start the zookeeper and kafka server and create a topic called "timed-images"
+to start the zookeeper and kafka server and create a topic called "timed-images".

 ## Setting up the deep_sort part

 ```